dell-examples/ppdm-generic-scripts/scripts/entraId_backup/entraID_backup.md

 ## 📄 License

-Apache License – see script header for terms.
+MIT License – see script header for terms.

 ---